Fred Fulton: Biography

 Fulton's first win streak ended in a rematch against Carl Morris.
 With Fulton fouling on purpose to end the fight.
 In a rematch with Carl Morris, a mirror opposite their last encounter, Morris was disqualified for repeated headbutting even after being warned by the referee.
 The consecutive disqualification victories between the two boxers suggest a fixed outcome.
-By the end of 1917 Fred Fulton added knockout wins against Sam Langford and Gunboat Smith, solidifying his position as the number one contender.
+By the end of 1917, Fred Fulton added knockout wins against Sam Langford and Gunboat Smith, solidifying his position as the number one contender.

 Fulton's dreams of obtaining a title fight were hastened when he was brutally KO'd by future heavyweight champion Jack Dempsey in 18.6 seconds of the first round on July 27, 1918.
 After the crushing loss, Fulton made a series of unfounded claims to the media of an agreed fix between Dempsey and himself that Dempsey broke.
-From then until July 1920, Fulton would win 19 consecutive bouts including stoppages over such contenders as John Lester Johnson, Frank Moran, Jack Thompson, and Willie Meehan.
-His knockout streak was ended by Harry Wills in the third 3 round on July 26, 1920.
+From then until July 1920, Fulton would win 19 consecutive bouts, including stoppages, over such contenders as John Lester Johnson, Frank Moran, Jack Thompson, and Willie Meehan.
+His knockout streak was ended by Harry Wills in the third round on July 26, 1920.

 Past his best but undeterred, Fulton racked up 15 more victories and two draws over the next two years, including another stoppage victory over longtime rival Carl Morris.
-This final winning period of his career was ended by Billy Miske who knocked Fulton out in the third round with a left hook to the jaw.
-Fulton's boxing ability continued to show a rapid decline as he lost or drew in over half of his remaining fights, including several against rising top contenders as Floyd Johnson, George Godfrey, and Jack Renault.
+This final winning period of his career was ended by Billy Miske, who knocked Fulton out in the third round with a left hook to the jaw.
+Fulton's boxing ability continued to show a rapid decline as he lost or drew in over half of his remaining fights, including several against rising top contenders such as Floyd Johnson, George Godfrey, and Jack Renault.

-At the time of his retirement Fulton had compiled a professional record of 80–15–2, with 72 wins coming by knockout.
+At the time of his retirement, Fulton had compiled a professional record of 80–15–2, with 72 wins coming by knockout.

 He died in Park Rapids, Minnesota on July 7, 1973.